mattflipsbits/DuinoDays/Day2/Day2.md

 </details>

 If we wanted to change the pin driving the LED (e.g. to drive an off-board LED), or change the delay time, we would need to make several changes throughout the code (and hope we found them all!).
+It is considered to be bad practice to use 'raw' numbers (also called 'magic numbers') in code like the above example.
 Using variables allows the code to both be more modifiable and more readable.
 With just a single edit, we can make several changes throughout the code, and as long as the variable is well-named, it is obvious what each variable is describing.